-- 9.4 If there are still reasons to doubt the validity of the application, the Local Authority reserves the right to request further information and evidence - 9.5 Those found to have made a fraudulent or misleading application will have their offer withdrawn and application cancelled.
-If a child has started a school and it then transpires that the place was gained fraudulently or misleadingly the place will be withdrawn.
+- 9.4 If there are still reasons to doubt the validity of the application, the Local Authority reserves the right to request further information and evidence which can include ad-hoc visits to the properties in question. - 9.5 Those found to have submitted a fraudulent or misleading application will have their offer withdrawn and be advised of the right of appeal against the decision.
+If a child has already started a school and it then transpires that the place was gained fraudulently or misleadingly the place will be withdrawn.
 If this child has been at the school for more than one term, the place will not be withdrawn, but any future siblings will not benefit from the 'sibling link' criteria.